mazwat/mazwat.github.io/oop-lm.md

 In the example above we have a ‘TrafficLight’ class and with each instance of the class we can trigger a duration for off and one for on and we can also set a time for a blinking light through a variable.

-CLICK
+Let’s take a look at this in TinkerCAD

+### Creating Libraries and Extension in C++

 In C# you have a class file or script as it is referred to in Unity and then these are instantiated through the main program.cs file.

-CLICK

 In C++ if we want to start developing objects, classes and eventually full fledged libraries.
 We create a sketch file in the Arduino IDE that has the runtime functions in it.
 We also need a CPP files which is a standard C++ file which will contain our extension or class and then we also need additionally a header file that has the extension (.h).

 In C++ the header file contains:

-Function definitions
+ - Function definitions

-Data type definitions
+ - Data type definitions

-Macros
+ - Macros

 The header file allows the sketch to access the class properties content in the CPP.
 But you have to use hash include and the name of the header file.